Skip to main content

 April

-The Reykjavík International Literary Festival, 19-23 April.
+The Reykjavík International Literary Festival, (date to be announced).
 Since 1985, the Reykjavík International Literary Festival has drawn global authors and readers with its varied programs like readings, discussions, and workshops, all emphasizing accessibility, freedom of expression, and human rights, with free public access and live streaming.

 May